LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Performance Insights

-- The Lady Tigers are outscoring opponents by 26.2 points per game with a +814 scoring differential overall.
-They put up 83.7 points per game (fourth in college basketball) and allow 57.5 per outing (32nd in college basketball).
+- The Lady Tigers have a +814 scoring differential, topping opponents by 26.2 points per game.
+They're putting up 83.7 points per game to rank fourth in college basketball and are allowing 57.5 per contest to rank 32nd in college basketball.

-- With 77.3 points per game in SEC tilts, LSU is putting up 6.4 fewer points per game in conference games compared to its overall average (83.7 PPG).
+- LSU's offense has been worse in SEC tilts this season, posting 77.3 points per contest, compared to its overall average of 83.7 PPG.

-- LSU surrenders 53.4 points per game at home this season, compared to 63.2 in road games.
+- Defensively, LSU has been better at home this year, ceding 53.4 points per game, compared to 63.2 when playing on the road.

-- The Lady Tigers have been racking up 75.6 points per game in their last 10 times on the court, an average that's much lower than the 83.7 they've scored over the course of the 2022-23 season.
+- The Lady Tigers have seen a downturn in scoring lately, putting up 75.6 points per game in their last 10 outings, 8.1 points fewer than the 83.7 they've scored this year.

 Michigan Performance Insights

 - The Wolverines are outscoring opponents by 11.2 points per game, with a +358 scoring differential overall.
-They put up 74.5 points per game (37th in college basketball) and give up 63.3 per outing (151st in college basketball).
+They put up 74.5 points per game (37th in college basketball) and allow 63.3 per outing (151st in college basketball).

-- The Wolverines have fared worse offensively in their past 10 games, compiling 69.8 points per contest, 4.7 fewer points their than season average of 74.5.
+- The Wolverines have fared worse offensively in their previous 10 games, posting 69.8 points per contest, 4.7 fewer points their than season average of 74.5.

 © 2023 Data Skrive.
 All rights reserved.